By Sarah Westergren, Online News Editor

 With new protocols in place for the bathrooms, Bell aims for students to recognize the efforts on the part of admin.

-“My hope is that in having students seeing [our efforts], and having police officers here the whole week working out of our office on site, that it sends a huge message to our whole community that safety is one of our biggest priorities.”
+“I hope that in having students seeing [our efforts], and having police officers here the whole week working out of our office on site, that it sends a huge message to our whole community that safety is one of our biggest priorities.”